 Apply for the name reservation online through MCA web service RUN along with the prescribed fee of INR 1000.
 Section 8 companies have to make use of words such as federation, chambers, association, foundation, electoral trust, etc. The applicant can apply up to 2 names in the same form with the opportunity of one resubmission in case of the proposed name is not approved by ROC.

-MOA is said to be the charter of the company necessary for defining the objectives and scope of the company authority and AOA regulated the internal management of the company.
+MOA is said to be the charter of the company necessary for defining the objectives and scope of the company while AOA regulates the internal management of the company.